-For 610 series storage tanks, remove the plastic cover to expose the thermostat well, which is located at the front of the storage tank.
-Drill a small hole in the plastic cover suitable to fit the thermostat sensing probe and feed the wire through the plastic cover and all the way into the thermostat well.
-Refit the plastic cover.
+For 610 series storage tanks, remove the plastic cover to expose the thermowell, which is located at the front of the storage tank.
+Discard the plastic cover.
+For RT tanks, fit the thermowell to the tank using sealing compound at the required location (usually the bottom sensor fitting).
+Insert the sensor marked 'TANK' all the way into the bottom sensor fitting).
+Insert the sensor marked 'TANK' all the way into the thermowell.